United States v. O'Brien: Draft cards under the Selective Service Act

 In 1948, the United States instituted a peace-time draft with the Universal Military Training and Service Act (also called the Selective Service Act), which required all male American citizens to register with a local draft board upon reaching the age of 18.
 In 1965, Congress amended the act to prohibit the willful destruction of "draft cards" or registration certificates.
 These were small white cards bearing the registrant's identifying information, the date and place of registration, and his Selective Service number, which indicated his state of registration, local board, birth year, and his chronological position in the local board's classification record.

 The act had already required all eligible men to carry the certificate at all times, and prohibited alterations that would perpetrate a forgery or fraud.
 The 1965 amendment, however, made it a separate crime under 50 U.S.C. § 462(b)(3) to "knowingly destroy" or "knowingly mutilate" the card.
-This amendment was passed at a time when public burnings of draft cards to protest the Vietnam War were a growing phenomenon, many observers (including the U.S. Court of Appeals for the First Circuit) believed that Congress had intentionally targeted such protesters.
+This amendment was passed at a time when public burnings of draft cards to protest the Vietnam War were a growing phenomenon; many (including the U.S. Court of Appeals for the First Circuit) believed that Congress had intentionally targeted such protesters.